padames/wagers/README.md

 # wagers

-A visual explanation of how two wagers behave in terms of expected profit and variance.
+A visual explanation of how two wagers behave regarding expected profit and variance.

+The R scripts generate the gif files used in the RMarkdown file.